ramdevm22/Fabric_Skills/README.md

 **Google ADK curly brace issue:**
 Google ADK treats `{variable}` patterns in instruction text as template variables.
 Since SKILL.md contains JSON like `{"search": ""}`, a regex workaround replaces curly braces with square brackets before passing to ADK.
 The LLM still correctly follows the skill but outputs `[[search]]` instead of `{"search"}` in JSON examples.

-**SSL error on org network:**
-If you see `CERTIFICATE_VERIFY_FAILED`, add `http_client=httpx.Client(verify=False)` to the LLM client.
-This is caused by org network SSL inspection and is safe for local testing.

-**Python 3.14 compatibility:**
-Some packages have SSL issues with Python 3.14.
-Use Python 3.11 or 3.12 if possible.